 This blog has nothing to do with the speaking industry – but then again, it kind of does.
 The reaction was so positive for my blog about the stand-up desk a few months ago, I thought I'd share something else that's been really useful for me.
 The events business is pretty demanding.
 Event planners I know have long hours and uncertain schedules that sometimes make it hard to find the time/motivation to make dinner.
 I like to cook.
 I find the whole process – washing, chopping, sautéing, etc. – relaxing.
 And the smells can be fabulous and help ease the pressures of the day.
 But finding the time can be an issue.

-A SIMPLE CHANGE MAKES A HUGE DIFFERENCE It’s not every day you can make a simple change that has an enormous impact on the way you feel and the way you work.
+A SIMPLE CHANGE MADE A HUGE DIFFERENCE It’s not every day you can make a simple change that has an enormous impact on the way you feel and the way you work.
 At the end of 2016 I did just that.
 I bought a stand-up desk.
+Of all the healthy workplace ideas I've tried, this has made the greatest difference.
 Like so many people, I spend my days sitting in front of a computer.
 In my case I’m booking speakers for events -- communicating all day with event planners, agents from bureaus, and my speaking clients.
 I'm a morning person – I start around 5:00 AM with a computer in my lap – sitting on my office couch with a coffee.
 I move to my desk around 7:30 and stay there pretty much all day – winding up my day at around 6:00 PM.
 That's a lot of sitting - and I've been working like that a long time.